 So, choose one of the above and you’ll be way ahead of the game!
 Now go and enjoy the holiday season!

-If you found this post helpful, please share with your friends and on social media.
+If you found this post helpful, please share with your friends.
 Also, please comment below and share your plan for eating healthier throughout the holidays.